gcolgate/gcolgate/To do.md

 Editing map pain.

-1) Downloading new art to the server folders don't make the server aware of them unless you restart
+1) Downloading new art to the server folders don't make the server aware of them unless you restart Cheat: added button to refresh for now

 5) Scaling is terribly implemented.
         New method: when hovered, show 8 pins as new models the pin moves the coordinates so that the pin is in the new mouse point